mintproject/model-catalog-python-api-client/docs/modelversion.md

 !!! warning
-    We are displaying only the id and description in a table for visualization purposes.
-The real output is a JSON.
+    For readibility, we are only displaying the id and description in a table.
+The real output is a JSON response.

 | Property          | Value                                                                                                                                                                                                                            |
 |-------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|